jethornton/flexgui/docs_flex/source/hal.rst

 	String, pin_name, any unique name
 	, Optional
-	Int, samples, The number of samples to use default is 10 Int, precision, Number of decimal digits for HAL_FLOAT type Int, rounding, 1 to nearst 10, 2 to nearest 100
+	Int, samples, The number of samples to use default is 10 Int, rounding, number of digits to the left of the decimal to round Int, precision, Number of decimal digits

-..
-WARNING:: HAL Average Label is a Work In Progress and may change or not work.

 Bool Label
 ----------